Katana-Steel/winehqappdb/README.md

 Release under GPLv3 or later license, read the
 LICENSE file for the full licensing details

-This is an app for Android API-8 or newer that will query appdb.winehq.com and list reported windows applications and diplay their currently reported versions and how well they function under wine.
+This is an app for Android API-16 (due to flutter) or newer that will query appdb.winehq.com and list reported windows applications and diplay their currently reported versions and how well they function under wine.